nasa/astrobee/doc/general_documentation/readme.md

 ## Code documentation

-Code should be documented using doxygen.
+Code should be documented using doxygen using the latest version.

-*Add here an explanation of the overall structure and how to create subsystem pages (or just provide a default template).*

 ## UML diagraming